leangjia/blender_docs/manual/glossary/index.rst

    Ray Tracing
       Rendering technique that works by tracing the path taken by a ray of light through the scene, and calculating reflection, refraction, or absorption of the ray whenever it intersects an object in the world.
-More accurate than :term:`scanline`, but much slower.
+More accurate than :term:`Scanline`, but much slower.

    Real User
       A Blender object, which is a :term:`Data User`.